Sustainable recruitment of nurses (Triple Win)

 GIZ supports the process with its international field structure, focusing on the promotion of the nurses’ German language skills, their professional preparation for the placement, and encouraging their integration after their arrival in Germany.
 GIZ also coordinates the recognition process for the qualifications acquired abroad.
 The other contributor to the programme, ZAV, is responsible for placing the candidates.

 In selecting partner countries, the programme takes into consideration those countries which have a surplus of well trained nurses.
 This is intended to prevent brain drain.
 In other words, placing nurses in Germany must not create a shortage of nurses in the countries of origin.
 Furthermore, the high standard of the nurses’ qualifications means that they can integrate more effectively when in Germany.
-The standard of training in the Triple Win partner countries is nearly the same as in Germany, and some nurses already have a good command of German.
+The standard of training in the Triple Win partner countries is nearly the same as in Germany.

 Results

-From the beginning of the programme until now, 4,900 nurses have been placed with German employers, in clinics, geriatric care homes and out-patient services.
-Of these above 3,500 have already started working in Germany.
-The demand continues to grow, both among the nursing staff and on the part of the employers.
-Programme monitoring has verified that the selected nurses possess a high level of professional qualification.
-The employers were highly satisfied with the international nurses.
+From the beginning of the programme until now, more than 6,200 nurses have been placed with German employers, in clinics and geriatric/long-term care facilitie.
+Of these above 5,300 have already started working in Germany.
+Programme monitoring has verified that the selected nurses possess a high level of professional qualification and employers were highly satisfied with the international nurses.

-The experience of the first years of the programme has made it possible to address the needs of the employers, the nurses and the countries of origin in a more targeted fashion – a promising situation with advantages for all three sides.
+After ten years, the programme is now well established and has gained recognition also at international level.
+It has been commended as best practice by the International Organisation for Migration (IOM) and the International Trade Union Confederation (PSI).
+The experience of the programme has made it possible to address the needs of the employers, the nurses and the countries of origin in a more targeted fashion – a promising situation with advantages for all three sides.